francocatena/meteor-status/README.md

 ## Translate

-If you want to display the messages in another language, you can
+If you want to display the messages in another language

 ```javascript
 Meteor.startup(function () {